 Nevertheless, the easy approach when it comes to connection and networks has made systems more vulnerable to ransomware attacks.
 Therefore, for big corporations, protecting personal data is one of the key concerns.
 For that reason, they are hiring security teams to handle their connected devices and provide IoT security.

-In this article, we’ll go over the latest 2020 cybersecurity trends as well as IoT trends, just so you know how you can implement them within your company.
+In this article, we’ll go over the latest 2020 cybersecurity trends as well as IoT development trends, just so you know how you can implement them within your company.
 However, first, let’s go through the IoT system and cybersecurity in general.

 What Is IoT?